 A: Progress notes that contain the following:

 - Provider’s signature and credentials;

 - The progress the child is making toward attaining the goals or outcomes identified in the ITP;

 - For in-home services, the time the provider arrived and left as well as a “sign off” by an adult responsible for the child on a time slip or other documentation that shows the date, time of arrival, and time of departure of the provider.

 - For crisis services, the note must describe the intervention, the nature of the problem, and how the goal of stabilization will be attempted.

 - In the case of co-therapists providing group psychotherapy, the provider who bills for services is responsible for maintaining the records and signing the entries for the child.

-Separate clinical records must be maintained for all members receiving group psychotherapy services.
-The records must not identify any other member or confidential information of another member.
+- Separate clinical records must be maintained for all children receiving group psychotherapy services.
+The records must not identify any other child or confidential information of another member.
 Documentation must also specifically include written information on reports of all medication reviews, medical consultations, psychometric testing and collateral contacts made on behalf of the child, including the name of the person contacted and the relationship to the child.
 In addition, while not specifically indicated in the policy, trainings held by DHHS state-wide have indicated that some sort of narrative that describes the services being provided is also required.